manyi8634/manyi-design/components/button/demo/danger.md

 ## en-US

-`danger` is a property of button after antd 4.0.
+`danger` is a property of button after manyid 4.0.